 Options are available for processing Tomatoes.
 In wholesale marketing, you or a shipper can take your crop to market.
 Shippers usually sell and transport Tomatoes at a predetermined price.
 Marketing cooperatives typically use daily pooled costs and prices, which spread price fluctuations across all participating producers.
 Local retailers are another potential market, but you should take the time to contact production managers and provide stores with high-quality Tomatoes when needed.

-Roadside stands either own or another grower’s, and do-it-yourself operations offer opportunities to charge higher prices for your Tomatoes than wholesale.
-There may be additional costs for maintenance and additional costs for providing the service to you.
-By picking your operations, you save on crop costs, but you must also be willing to accept some waste and the risks of people visiting your farm.
+Roadside stands, either yours or another grower’s, and do-it-yourself operations offer opportunities to charge higher prices for your Tomatoes than wholesale.
+There may be additional costs for maintenance and additional costs for providing the service.
+By picking your operations, you save on crop costs, but you must also be willing to accept some waste and the risks of people visiting your farm.Â

 Tomato yield per hectare